Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/getting-started/accessibility.md

 {{< added-in "5.3.0" >}}

 Boosted provides `focus-visible()` mixin to ensure a proper focus state:
-- a solid `3px` black outline with an `outline-offset` of `2px` and a solid `3px` white box-shadow between the component and the outline when focused on light background
+- a solid `3px` black outline with an `outline-offset` of `2px` and a solid `2px` white box-shadow between the component and the outline when focused on light background.
-- and a solid `3px` white outline with an `outline-offset` of `2px` and a solid `3px` black box-shadow on dark background.
+- a solid `3px` white outline with an `outline-offset` of `2px` and a solid `2px` black box-shadow between the component and the outline when focused on dark background.

 {{< scss-docs name="focus-visible" file="scss/mixins/_focus.scss" >}}